Edited by Matthew Buchanan, MD

-- Non insertional Achilles tendinitis: – In this, type the pathology is typically located 2-6cm above the insertion of the Achilles tendon to the heel bone.
+- Non insertional Achilles tendonitis: – In this, type the pathology is typically located 2-6cm above the insertion of the Achilles tendon to the heel bone.

-- Insertional Achilles tendinitis: – In this type, the pathology is located at the insertion of the Achilles tendon to the heel bone.
+- Insertional Achilles tendonitis: – In this type, the pathology is located at the insertion of the Achilles tendon to the heel bone.

-- Achilles tendon rupture: – Rupture of the Achilles tendon, usually 2-6cm from the insertion to the heel bone, may not be clinically obvious and may be confused with tendinitis
+- Achilles tendon rupture: – Rupture of the Achilles tendon, usually 2-6cm from the insertion to the heel bone, may not be clinically obvious and may be confused with tendonitis

 Figure 1: Location of Symptoms: Achilles tendonitis versus Insertional Achilles Tendonitis